ajs-voices/once-upon-a-dream/scenes/066-baby-talk.md

 "She'll be fine no matter what.
 Mother will get along just fine with grandchildren not of her blood or with none at all.
 She'll survive."

 "At least she didn't bring it up at dinner."
 I said.
-"I don't think Baboo would have enjoyed that conversation."
+"I don't think Babbo would have enjoyed that conversation."

 "I don't think anyone would have."
 Zane said with a smile.
 "You coming to Zion tonight?"